brianhigh/amzn-srch/README.md

 # amzn-srch

-Search Amazon using API and produce a readling list.
+Search Amazon using API and produce a reading list.